Mali crisis paving way for militant attacks on France - judge

 France's success at dodging attacks is in large part due to its water-tight security apparatus and legal infrastructure.

-The Renseignements Generaux agency, which was merged in 2008 with the Direction de la Surveillance du Territoire (DST) to create the Direction Centrale du Renseignement Interieur (DCRI), was set up a century ago with a loose and secretive mandate to track radical groups that could harm the state.
+The DST domestic intelligence agency, which became the DCRI (Direction Centrale du Renseignement Interieur) in 2008, was set up nearly a century ago with a loose and secretive mandate to track radical groups that could harm the state.
 It now works hand in hand with the DGSE foreign intelligence service.

 This security layer is backed up by some of Europe's toughest anti-terror laws.